Ninja-Squad/ninja-squad.github.com/_posts/2018-01-11-what-is-new-angular-5.2.md

     }
     {% endraw %}

-As for `any` in TypeScript, I'm not really fan of using this:
+As for `any` in TypeScript, I'm not really a fan of using this:
 I usually prefer to have a correct type instead of "cheating" with `any` or `$any()`.
 So this is not really for the day to day use.

-This is more targeted to help the applications using `fullTemplateTypeCheck` which can raise type errors hard to fix, usually from third party libraries.
+This is rather intended to help the applications using `fullTemplateTypeCheck` which can raise type errors hard to fix, usually from third party libraries.
+For example, we use `ng-bootstrap` and there were two errors in `1.0.0-beta.7`.
+We [fixed](https://github.com/ng-bootstrap/ng-bootstrap/commit/f1137aa867cc01e9cc92bd214354a2c44b9cb735) [them](https://github.com/ng-bootstrap/ng-bootstrap/commit/da31c3ed2aca9a217e877c92cc1a779a16028db3), so if you use `ng-bootstrap@1.0.0-beta.8` or a more recent one, you should be OK!

 This was also introduced for internal use in the framework (see below).

 ## Compiler

-Angular&nbsp;5.0 introduced the option `fullTemplateTypeCheck`, but until now it was not really working.
-I usually don't talk about bug fixes in these release blog posts, but for once I think it's interesting: the issues related to this compiler option have been fixed (using the `$any()` feature)!
-So you can now try the option to see if it discovers some errors in your templates! ✊

-Warning: it can also discover errors in some of your third party libraries.
-For example, we use `ng-bootstrap` and there was two errors in `1.0.0-beta.7`.
-We fixed them, so if you use `ng-bootstrap@1.0.0-beta.8` or a more recent one, you should be OK!

-Still concerning this feature, some work has been done to have more accurate errors in your template if you use the `strictNullChecks` option form the TypeScript compiler (see our blog post about [Angular&nbsp;4.1](/2017/04/28/what-is-new-angular-4.1/) to learn more about this) with `fullTemplateTypeCheck`.
+Still regarding this feature, some work has been done to have more accurate errors in your template if you use the `strictNullChecks` option form the TypeScript compiler (see our blog post about [Angular&nbsp;4.1](/2017/04/28/what-is-new-angular-4.1/) to learn more about this) with `fullTemplateTypeCheck`.

 For example, the compiler was not really good at determining a situation like this one: